How to prove sexual harassment at work?

 Correspondences With Co-Workers, Medical Providers, Family

 For some, it is natural to confide in co-workers.
 Co-workers often share private experiences via text messages, group chats, email, etc. For example, a female experiencing harassment confided in her co-workers during a group Slack chat.
 In response, multiple women shared their personal experiences with the same harasser.
-They also shared their observations of how he treated the victim collaborating her story.
+They also shared their observations of how he treated the victim, collaborating her story.

 Witnesses and/or Other “Me Too” Victims

-Document Conversations by Sending Emails
+Document Conversations and Events by Sending Emails

 Good Job Performance